Find Trade Colleges

 Rail-Track Laying and Maintenance Equipment Operator

-What Does it Take to Be a Rail-Track Laying and Maintenance Equipment Operator?
+What You Need to Know About Rail-Track Laying and Maintenance Equipment Operator

-Rail-Track Laying & Maintenance Equipment Operator Job Description Lay, repair, and maintain track for standard or narrow-gauge railroad equipment used in regular railroad service or in plant yards, quarries, sand and gravel pits, and mines.
+Example of Rail-Track Laying & Maintenance Equipment Operator Job Lay, repair, and maintain track for standard or narrow-gauge railroad equipment used in regular railroad service or in plant yards, quarries, sand and gravel pits, and mines.
 Includes ballast cleaning machine operators and railroad bed tamping machine operators.

 • Clean tracks or clear ice or snow from tracks or switch boxes.

-Below is a list of the skills most Rail-Track Laying and Maintenance Equipment Operators say are important on the job.
+These are the skills Rail-Track Laying and Maintenance Equipment Operators say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.